Discover San Francisco : Neighborhoods of San Francisco

 At the time of the conquest of the West, and thanks to the cable car, four railroad magnates set up their palaces at the top of Nob Hill.
 Their names were Leland Stanford, Collis Huntington, Mark Hopkins and Charles Crocker, and they gave their letters of nobility to a neighborhood that has remained the stronghold of high society ever since.
 Indeed, thanks to the new accessibility of the area, the wealthy saw an opportunity to stand out (even more) from the masses, by literally rising above the Bay.
 Sumptuous villas were built, and for a time, San Francisco was considered the "Paris of the West" for its elegance and architectural refinement.
 Three of the men behind this phenomenon gave their names to three of the city's greatest luxury hotels: the Scarlet Huntington Hotel, the Intercontinental Mark Hopkins and the Stanford Court Hotel.
 The Fairmont Hotel and the Ritz Carlton complete the picture of San Franciscan luxury.

 Financial District.
-Admittedly, it's not as impressive as Wall Street, but make no mistake: San Francisco's business district is the West Coast's leading financial center.
-There's plenty of activity during the week and during the day, but after 5 p.m., the streets empty out as bankers head home to more pleasant neighborhoods.
+It may not be as impressive as Wall Street, but make no mistake: San Francisco's business district is the West Coast's leading financial center.
+Vertiginous skyscrapers tower like a forest, and Market Street is bustling with colorful old street cars.
+Lots of activity during the week and during the day, but after 5 p.m. the streets empty out as bankers head home to enjoy the residential areas.
+Here you'll find chic hotels, restaurants and bars.

-Don't miss: the Transamerica Pyramid (325 m), which, with its unique profile, has become one of the city's landmarks, right up there with the Golden Gate Bridge.
+Don't miss the Transamerica Pyramid (325 m), built in 1969, which, with its unique profile, has become one of the city's landmarks, along with the Golden Gate Bridge.

 North Beach, Telegraph Hill and the Piers